 What are market pricing and job evaluation?

-Job evaluation may be defined as ‘a method of determining on a systematic basis the relative importance of a number of different jobs’.
-It is often deemed a useful process because job titles can be misleading, either unclear or unspecific, and in large organisations it is impossible for those in HR to know each job in detail.
+Job evaluation is ‘a method of determining on a systematic basis the relative importance of a number of different jobs’.
+It can be a useful because job titles can be misleading, either unclear or unspecific, and in large organisations it is impossible for HR staff to know each job in detail.